 Deck the Halls with Mental Well-Being

 With the holiday season upon us – no matter what holiday you are celebrating – you may be feeling similarly – fully in the throes of too much to do with too little time.
 And the knot in your tummy may be growing as mine has been.
 In a time when I want to produce joy for my family, I realize I am a lesser version of what I can be because of stress.
-I know I will get to this anxiety-ridden place well before the major events actually happen.
+I know I will get to this stressed- out place well before it happens.
 And somehow I feel powerless to stop it.
 There’s still work to get accomplished before taking time off.
 There’s still the same amount of presents to buy for others (and actually, more as E’s friends and connections grow).
 There’s still cookies to bake, decorations to hang and packages to send.

 And so I write this post to help myself as much as you, dear reader, think about and deal with the situation we find ourselves in.
 In the very midst of the chaos, how can we keep our calm center?
 And how can we recall that our state of mind and being will impact the way others experience our celebrations together?
 Our stress will show.
 And whether we like or not, it’s contagious.
 It spreads like a virus and others get snappy and agitated – not conducive attitudes for cooperation more less jubilation.